GKStretton/SE/README.md

 If it's really broken check that mongod is running on 206.18.... , if not `mongod --fork --logpath ~/log/mongodb.log`

 For bash users: run ./start-tunnel to automatically connect to the database.

+## Keystone Facility Data Entry

+1. Go to images and upload images for the facility

+### How to add an automated facility:

+2. Go to facility and add the facility, make sure automated checkbox is ticked
+3. If there are any special options, go to facility options and add them.
+4. Go to facility base prices and add base prices, either with an option or without
+5. Go to facility discount and add discounts for 3hrs, 7hrs etc, either with an option or without.
+6. Go back to facility entry and scroll to the bottom, see if all the prices and options are shown.
+If not,you've fucked up

+### Manual Bookings

+If the facility pricing structure is too complicated to automate

+2. Go to facility and add the facility, make sure the automated checkbox is not ticked.